 Are you receiving your dividends tax free in an ISA?
-Are you thinking about how the cut to allowances will affect you?

 The value of an investment with St. James's Place will be directly linked to the performance of the funds selected and may fall as well as rise.
 You may get back less than you invested.